toralf/torutils/README.md

 This **replaces** any current content of the iptables _filter_ table with the rule set described below.
 Make a backup of the current tables before if needed.
-Best is to (re-)start Tor after the ddos prevention script.
+Best is to (re-)start Tor afterwards.
-If the script doesn't work out of the box then please proceed with the [Installation](#installation) section.

 The live statistics can be watched by:

 ```bash